Instant Pot Cranberry Sauce (from fresh cranberries)

 - Remove the inner pot carefully with potholders or instant pot silicone mini mitts to cool and transfer to a serving dish.

-If you are not serving this immediately, this can be made 2 to 3 days in advance and stored in the fridge in an airtight container.
+If you are not serving this immediately, this can be made 2 to 3 days in advance and stored in the fridge in an airtight container for 7 days or frozen and stored up to 6 months.